synapse-team/cgm-ml/CONTRIBUTOR_AGREEMENT.md

 In order for You (as defined below) to make intellectual property Contributions (as defined below) now or in the future to Welthungerhilfe projects, You must agree to this Welthungerhilfe Contributor Agreement ("WCA").
-If You have any questions about this agreement, licensing, or anything related to intellectual property at Welthungerhilfe, please send an email to info@welthungerhilfe.de.
+If You have any questions about this agreement, licensing, or anything related to intellectual property at Welthungerhilfe, please send an email to info@childgrowthmonitor.org.

 Please read this WCA carefully before accepting its terms.
 By accepting the WCA, You are agreeing to be bound by its terms.
-If You want to accept this WCA, complete the form completely and send a signed copy to info@welthungerhilfe.de.
+If You want to accept this WCA, complete the form completely and send a signed copy to info@childgrowthmonitor.org.

 As used in this WCA: (i) “You" (or "Your") shall mean the entity that is making this Agreement with Welthungerhilfe;
 (ii)"Contribution" shall mean any original work of authorship, including any modifications or additions to an